Fox-ML-infrastructure/FoxML_Core/LEGAL/CLA.md

 Internal Use

-Use of the Software solely within the Licensee’s organization, accessible only to Licensee’s employees or contractors under confidentiality obligations.
+Use of the Software solely within the Licensee's organization, accessible only to Licensee's employees or contractors under confidentiality obligations.

 Derivative Works